Beades History, Family Crest & Coats of Arms

 Historically it was "a well-known office.
 In [the] Domesday Book, we have, among the greater tenants.
 Godwin Bedellus, and "Beaellus quidam Regis," a certain beadle, apparitor, or messenger of the King. "

-Important Dates for the Beades family
+Early History of the Beades family

 This web page shows only a small excerpt of our Beades research.
 Another 83 words (6 lines of text) covering the years 1086, 1667, 1613 and 1650 are included under the topic Early Beades History in all our PDF Extended History products and printed products wherever possible.